-(b) any other private residential property owned by the individual is exempt for the assessment year under another provision of this Division as a result of its use by the individual as his or her primary residence.
+(b) any other private residential property owned by the individual is exempt for the assessment year under another provision of this Division as a result of its use by the individual as their primary residence.

 (3) The Commissioner is to make any reassessment necessary to give effect to this section.

 [Section 24 amended: No. 31 of 2006 s.
-20.]
+20; No. 42 of 2022 s.
+19.]

 24A.
 Construction of private residence, 2 year exemption for